kiitdev/kiit-site/docs/foundations/kiit-result.md

 }
 ```

-Generic type params require `AnyObject` (box `Int`/`String` as `KotlinInt`/`NSString`), and Kotlin's `Nothing` doesn't widen to a concrete error type in Swift — see [`samples/sample-swift`](https://github.com/kiitdev/kiit-result/tree/main/samples/sample-swift) for the full, verified-working subset and exactly what does and doesn't work, including a confirmed-broken case: `flatMap` can't be used from Swift to construct new results.
+Generic type params require `AnyObject` (box `Int`/`String` as `KotlinInt`/`NSString`), and Kotlin's `Nothing` doesn't widen to a concrete error type in Swift.
+See [`samples/sample-swift`](https://github.com/kiitdev/kiit-result/tree/main/samples/sample-swift) for the full, verified-working subset and exactly what does and doesn't work, including a confirmed-broken case: `flatMap` can't be used from Swift to construct new results.

 <BackToTop />